Paul Maguire: Media career

 Beginning in the 1970s, Maguire worked as a color commentator on network NFL telecasts, first with NBC and then ESPN.
 He also called ESPN's telecasts of college football, the Canadian Football League and the now-defunct USFL.
 Maguire re-joined NBC in 1986 as an analyst on their pregame show, then becoming a color commentator in 1988.
 Maguire most often worked with Marv Albert on NBC's #2 broadcast team for his first seven seasons working for NBC.
 In 1995, Maguire and then-ESPN reporter Phil Simms joined Dick Enberg as the #1 broadcast team for NBC, and remained paired until the end of the 1997 season, when NBC lost the rights to the NFL.

 Maguire rejoined ESPN for the 1998 season and became a second color commentator for Sunday Night Football.
 While there he also served as a color commentator for ABC's Wild Card Saturday games, as the Sunday Night Football team would (usually) broadcast the early game of the day.
 During the time he was at ESPN, Maguire called playoff games for ABC every year except for 2002, when the network elected to use Brent Musburger and Gary Danielson, its lead college football broadcast team, on Wild Card Saturday.

 In 1991, Maguire participated in the WrestleMania VII event.

 Maguire, who had a residence in Buffalo after his playing days, hosted a locally produced call-in show called the "Budweiser Sportsline".
 Later the program was broadcast on the Empire Sports Network.

-Maguire worked his last regular season NFL game on January 1, 2006, as the St. Louis Rams and Dallas Cowboys played on ESPN's final Sunday night broadcast.
-His final NFL game altogether came on January 7, 2006, as he worked the Washington Redskins-Tampa Bay Buccaneers opening round playoff game.
+Maguire worked his last regular season NFL game on January 1, 2006, when the St. Louis Rams and Dallas Cowboys played on ESPN's final Sunday night broadcast.
+His final NFL game altogether came on January 7, 2006, when he worked the Washington Redskins-Tampa Bay Buccaneers opening round playoff game.
 However, Maguire was retained by ESPN to serve as a commentator for ABC's college football with Brad Nessler, former Miami Dolphins quarterback Bob Griese, and field reporter Bonnie Bernstein.

 In March 2007, Maguire began to serve as an in-studio analyst for ESPN's NFL Live.

-Maguire did not return to broadcasting for the 2009 college football season as his broadcast team was split up, with Nessler moving to Saturday night games on ESPN with Todd Blackledge and Griese moving to noon games on ESPN alongside Dave Pasch and Chris Spielman.
+Maguire did not return to broadcasting for the 2009 college football season when his broadcast team was split up, with Nessler moving to Saturday night games on ESPN with Todd Blackledge and Griese moving to noon games on ESPN alongside Dave Pasch and Chris Spielman.
 He later (2009-2010) broadcast games for the then-new United Football League on HDNet, a cable network and streaming service.